-Gingivitis is defined as inflammation of the gums and characterized by redness, swelling and bleeding gums.
+Gingivitis is defined as inflammation of the gums and characterised by redness, swelling and bleeding gums.
 This is the mildest stage of periodontal disease and is common in adults as well as children.
-It is usually little or no discomfort at this stage and with treatment gingivitis is usually reversible.
+There is usually little or no discomfort at this stage and with treatment gingivitis is usually reversible.

 Gums which are red and inflamed and which bleed easily when brushing need professional attention and here at BPI Dental we have been dealing with these problems successfully for over 15 years with thousands of satisfied patients from all over the UK.